By Pinar S Ozbay

-MRMH: Could you briefly outline your backgrounds and explain how you got into the field of MRI?
+MRMH: Could you briefly tell us about your backgrounds and how you got into the field of MRI?

-MRMH: Could you tell us the story behind the work, how the idea for this work evolved?
+MRMH: Could you share the story behind this work and tell us how the idea evolved?